andrewpmckenzie/node-jasmine-dom/README.md

     jasmine-dom --runner examples/runner.html --server 8090 --refresh 3000

 will run a server on http://localhost:8090/.
 Here a simple green or red page will reflect the current state of your tests.
-The tests will be run every 3000ms, and the page ajaximatically updated with the result.
+The tests will run every 3000ms, and the page ajaximatically updated with the result.

 If you'd like to see the default jasmine html, visit http://localhost:8090/jasmine.
 Note, the result is still obtained via the nodejs runner (i.e. it wasn't run in your browser).